-Every lesson is conducted in synchronous format via Google Hangouts/meet platform and lasts 30 minutes in grade 6 and 35 minutes in grades 7-10.
-The teacher has a lesson plan, PowerPoint presentation, uploaded on ManageBac with instructions and timing; the teacher is interacting with students, teaching them and involving them in inquiry based activities.
-At home/offline students work independently, monitoring time and uploading completed task(s) on ManageBac for teacher's assessment.
+Every lesson is conducted in synchronous format via Google Hangouts/meet platform and lasts 35 minutes in grades 6,7,8,9 and 40 minutes in grade 10.
+The teacher has a lesson plan with the list of resources and/or PowerPoint presentation, uploaded on ManageBac with instructions and timing; the teacher is interacting with students, guiding and involving them in inquiry based activities.
+At home/ offline students work independently, monitoring time and uploading completed task(s) on ManageBac for teacher's assessment.